New soliton solutions for Chen-Lee-Liu and Burgers hierarchies and its B\"acklund transformations: Bäcklund transformations and integrable defects

 Integrable defects, or ``jump-defects'', can be understood as localized discontinuities that connect the fields of the model on both sides of the defect while preserving integrability.
 It is well established that jump-defects in integrable systems are typically related to Bäcklund transformations frozen at the defect position.
 This framework of Bäcklund transformations is particularly relevant, since our main interest lies in the interaction between solitons and such defects.
 A large body of work has investigated integrable defects in several models, including KdV, mKdV, sinh-Gordon, sine-Gordon, Tzitzéica, Boussinesq, nonlinear Schrödinger equation (NLS), among others \cite{bowcock_affine_2004, bowcock_classically_2004, corrigan_jump-defects_2006, caudrelier_systematic_2008, corrigan_new_2009, caudrelier_multisymplectic_2015, corrigan_type_2018, corrigan_adding_2023}.

 In our case, we assume that Bäcklund transformations introduced in the previous section and formulated as gauge transformations describe a ``jump-defect'' located at a fixed position in the CLL hierarchy.
+We consider a defect localized at $x=x_0$, in the sense of \cite{bowcock_affine_2004}.
+Let $\left(r_1,s_1\right)$ be the field configuration before the defect, $x<x_0$ and $\left(r_2,s_2\right)$ after the defect, $x>x_0$ for the CLL flow $t_N$.
+At the defect point, the fields satisfy the matching conditions:

+These equations show that soliton interactions are localized at the defect and are encoded by Bäcklund transformations.

 In order to analyze the interaction between solitons and defects, we reformulate the Bäcklund transformations in terms of tau functions, which provide a more efficient computational framework.
 We then present the soliton solutions before and after the defect, and investigate the conditions under which the Bäcklund transformations are satisfied.

 As previously stated, $B_\text{II}$ contains the remaining classes of Bäcklund transformations, so we restrict our analysis to this type, since the other cases can be recovered as reductions of this one